 Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme (Video)

-Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme is perfect for Thanksgiving, and this is for people like me who prefer savory sweet potato recipes!
+Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme is perfect for a special side dish for people like me who love savory sweet potato recipes!
 The recipe is low-glycemic, meatless, gluten-free, and South Beach Diet friendly.
 Use the Thanksgiving Recipes to find more Thanksgiving recipes like this one.

 Watch the video to see if you might like to make